-A column view—technically referred to as a browser—lets the user view and navigate a data hierarchy using a series of vertical columns.
+A column view—also referred to as a browser—lets the user view and navigate a data hierarchy using a series of vertical columns.
 Each column represents one level of the hierarchy and contains horizontal rows of data items.
 Within a column, any parent item that contains nested child items is marked with a triangle icon.
 When the user selects a parent, the next column displays its children.
 The user can continue navigating in this way until they reach an item with no children.
-The user can also navigate back up the hierarchy in order to explore other branches of data.
+The user can also navigate back up the hierarchy to explore other branches of data.

 Show the root level of your data hierarchy in the first column.
 Users know they can quickly scroll back to the first column to begin navigating the hierarchy from the top again.